meonkeys/mesos-doc-test/Mesos-Roadmap.md

     1. More advanced User Interface and [[Event History]] (i.e. logging) - See [[issue #143|https://github.com/mesos/mesos/issuesearch?state=open&q=event#issue/143]] for more details.
 1. Testing infrastructure, and more tests!

-## 3. Mesos application development
+## 3. Mesos applications

 This category of future work is probably the most important!
 Technically speaking, a mesos application is defined as a mesos scheduler plus a mesos executor.
 Practically speaking, applications can serve many purposes.
 These can be broken down into a few categories.

-### 3.1 Applications that provide cluster OS functionality (e.g. storage, synchronization, naming, etc.)
+### 3.1 Applications providing cluster OS functionality (e.g. storage, synchronization, naming...)

 The core of Mesos has been designed using the same philosophy behind traditional [[Microkernel operating systems|http://en.wikipedia.org/wiki/Microkernel]].
 This means that the core of Mesos (the kernel, if you will) provides a minimal set of low-level abstractions for cluster resources (see [[Mesos Architecture]] for an introduction to the resource offer abstraction).
 This, in turn means that higher level abstractions (analogous to the filesystem, memory sharing, etc. in traditional operating systems, as well as some abstractions that have no analog in traditional single node operating systems such as DNS).